pactsafe/pactsafe-react-sdk/README.md

     - Displaying contracts immediately using the `displayImmediately` prop
     - Displaying all contracts using the `displayAll` prop
     - and more! ([See more detailed documentation on available PSClickWrap props here](#props))
+- Ability to hook into events fired by the Snippet using function props ([See documentation on PSClickwrap callback props here](#callback-props))

 #### PSBrowseWrap Component: